Error analysis of scalar auxiliary variable finite element methods for the Landau--Lifshitz--Bloch equation: Introduction

 Several numerical schemes for solving \eqref{equ:llb a} have been proposed in the literature.
 An energy-stable, but \emph{nonlinear}, finite element method for a \emph{regularised} version of \eqref{equ:llb a} is proposed and analysed in \cite{Soe24}, where optimal order convergence is demonstrated.
 This regularised problem includes the Landau--Lifshitz--Baryakhtar equation~\cite{Bar84, SoeTra23}, another micromagnetic model at elevated temperatures.
 A different regularisation of the LLB equation is introduced in \cite{LeSoeTra24}, where a linear, though not necessarily energy-stable, finite element scheme is proposed.
 In~\cite{GolJiaLe25}, a simpler biharmonic regularisation was employed in the numerical treatment of the stochastic LLB equation to improve the regularity of the solution; see also~\cite{Soe26} for related results.

 An optimally convergent finite element method (which is either linear or energy-stable, but \emph{not} both) to approximate the solution of \eqref{equ:llb a} directly is later proposed and analysed in \cite{Soe25}; see also \cite{Soe25c} for the case below the Curie temperature.
 A conditionally stable, nonlinear scheme is also proposed in~\cite{BenEssAyo24}, where convergence towards weak solutions (without rate) is shown conditionally, but subject to a severe time-step constraint.
+On a related note, a conditionally stable, decoupled, linearised finite element scheme is proposed in~\cite{Soe26s} to solve the LLB equation coupled with nonlinear spin diffusion equation.

 The aim of this paper is twofold.
-First, we propose fully discrete, conforming finite element schemes for the LLB equation \eqref{equ:llb a} that are both linear and stable in the energy norm by employing the scalar auxiliary variable (SAV) approach~\cite{SheXuYan18, SheXuYan19}.
+First, we propose fully discrete, conforming finite element schemes for the LLB equation \eqref{equ:llb a} that are both linear and provably stable in the energy norm by employing the scalar auxiliary variable (SAV) approach~\cite{SheXuYan18, SheXuYan19}.
 Second, we rigorously analyse the stability and convergence of these schemes, proving optimal-order error estimates under suitable regularity assumptions on the solution.
 Notably, the second scheme introduced in this paper employing BDF2 time discretisation attains second-order accuracy in time (assuming sufficiently regular exact solution), in contrast to existing schemes in the literature which are limited to first-order temporal accuracy.

 Recently, the SAV methodology has gained wide popularity for designing energy-stable schemes for various gradient flows and semilinear PDEs~\cite{CheMaoShe20, HouQia23}, including the Cahn--Hilliard equation~\cite{CheMaoShe20}, the Navier--Stokes equation~\cite{LiSheLiu21, ZhaYua22}, the phase field crystal equation~\cite{WanHuaWan21}, the Navier--Stokes--Cahn--Hilliard system~\cite{LiShe20, YanYiChe24}, and the magnetohydrodynamic system~\cite{LiWanShe22}.
 This list is by no means exhaustive.